chaluvadis/bamboo-card-task/README.md

 # Bamboo Card Task

 ## Overview
 This project is a .NET 10 web API application that provides exchange rate services.
-It includes endpoints for retrieving the latest exchange rates, converting currencies, and more.
+It includes endpoints for retrieving the latest exchange rates, converting currencies, and fetching historical exchange rates with pagination.

 ## Features
 - Retrieve the latest exchange rates for a specific base currency.
 - Convert amounts between different currencies.
 - Exclude specific currencies from conversion.
-- Fetch historical exchange rates with pagination.
+- Fetch historical exchange rates for a given period with pagination.
+- Retry policies with exponential backoff for handling intermittent API failures.
+- Response caching for improved performance.

 ## Project Structure
 - **BamboCardTask.API**: Contains the main API application.